Implementing Role-Based Access Control for Digital Archives: Resolving Workflow Bottlenecks in Preservation Security

 def enforce_scope(self, request: Request, required_action: str) -> None:

-payload = self._decode_and_validate(request)
+payload = self._decode(request)

-user_roles = payload.get("roles", [])
+roles: list[str] = payload.get("roles", [])

 permitted = any(

-required_action in PRESERVATION_POLICY_MATRIX.get(role, [])
+required_action in PRESERVATION_POLICY_MATRIX.get(role, frozenset())

-for role in user_roles
+for role in roles

 )

-if not permitted:
+if permitted:

-violation_payload = {
+violation = {

 "error": "policy_violation",